jjfcode/Check-In-App-Web/README.md

 ## 🌟 Key Benefits

+- **Progressive Web App**: Install like a native app with offline functionality
 - **No Server Required**: Runs entirely in the browser
 - **Offline Capable**: Works without internet connection after initial load
 - **Mobile Friendly**: Responsive design works on all devices